-Plant and machinery 18 years Office and other equipment 3 to 18 years
+Plant and machinery 3 to 18 years

+Office and other equipment 2 to 18 years

-Motor vehicles 5 years
+Motor vehicles 4 to 10 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost of the item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.